Eternity in an Instant/Getty Images

-One point that confuses even the experts: No matter how many times a debt is sold (and resold), the date that counts for the seven-year credit report clock is the date of delinquency with the original creditor, says Sweet.
+One point that confuses even the experts: No matter how many times a debt is sold (and resold), the date that counts for the seven-year credit report clock is the date of delinquency with the original creditor, Sweet says.

 If a collection agency bought your 10-year-old retail card debt and has started putting it on your credit report with a different date, that's a no-no.

-"It used to be a really big problem for us," says Sweet.
+"It used to be a really big problem for us," Sweet says.
 "Now it's the exception rather than the rule."